SABS-R3-Epidemiology/epistrains/README.md

 I1 = Strain(alpha=0.0, nu=0.05, beta=0.005, infected=3)
 I2 = Strain(alpha=0.005, nu=0.04, beta=0.007, infected=8)
 ```
-Instantiate the Solver class, providing it with the population structure and the two strains to be modelled.
+Instantiate the Solver class, providing it with the population structure and the two strains to be modelled, as well as the total time over which to run the simulation.
 ```python
 model = Solver(pop=population, strains=[I1, I2], time=1)
 ```